drannex42/FirefoxSidebar/firefox/readme.md

 ## Updates

+**12021.12.01 :: Sideberry is the preferred method, and has been since June.
+I will not be updating the TST extension moving forward.
+Sideberry is better in nearly every regard to memory usage, responsiveness, speed, and useability. **

-12021.06.14: I have added Sideberry support, sideberry is faster, more responsive, and far easier to customize.
+12021.06.14 :: I have added Sideberry support, sideberry is faster, more responsive, and far easier to customize.
 I may keep going forward with this version.

 ## How to use

-To use my custom styles you will need to copy the userChrome.css to your firefox profile and then follow the Sideberry or TST sections below.
+To use my custom styles you will need to copy the userChrome.css to your firefox profile and then follow the Sideberry section below.

 ## Sideberry

 Add the sideberry-data-*.json file to your Sideberry addon by using the 'import' section under 'Help'.

-## TreeStyleTabs

-Either add the treestyletabs.css to your TST addon preferences or import the treestyletabs-\*.json preferences to your TST addon (_prefered_)

 ## If you use FF without the bookmarks bar